NickColley/semaphore/README.md

 > [!IMPORTANT]
-> Semaphore is no longer supported, the [semaphore.social](https://semaphore.social) domain is now forwarded to [semaphore-social.vercel.app](https://semaphore-social.vercel.app) to avoid paying for domain costs.
+> Semaphore is no longer supported, the [semaphore.social](https://semaphore.social) domain is now forwarded to [semaphore-social.vercel.app](https://semaphore-social.vercel.app) and will be suspended in 2026 to avoid paying for domain costs.
 > You can consider using the original [pinafore.social](https://pinafore.social) as an alternative.

 <img height="100" width="100" src="https://user-images.githubusercontent.com/2445413/213867232-8bd90121-8812-446e-8c2f-d4000388d449.png" alt=""/>